gaf3/pi-k8s-automation/chore-speech.md

 - an event comes in for button pressed on a node
 - that node has an active chore/task on it.
 Then
+- push to the sppech channel the task is done
 - will record that task as done and start the next.

 # Interfaces